Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Introduction

 Effectively managing complexity requires rigorous, quantifiable metrics that provide insights into system structure and behavior.
 Traditional approaches to complexity assessment primarily focus on system architecture, using metrics that analyze connectivity, modularity, and component interactions \cite{gutman2006laplacian, nikiforov2007energy, sinha2016empirical, 6549917}.
 While these methods offer valuable perspectives on architectural complexity, they do not consider the structural complexity embedded within system requirements.
-Requirements Engineering (RE), predominantly expressed in natural language, introduces additional layers of complexity that are difficult to quantify using conventional architectural metrics \cite{salado2014concept}.
+Requirements engineering (RE), predominantly expressed in natural language, introduces additional layers of complexity that are difficult to quantify using conventional architectural metrics \cite{salado2014concept}.
 Prior work has established that natural language processing techniques can extract structural networks from requirements text \cite{SysCon2022, vierlboeck2025natural}, and that spectral metrics such as Graph Energy, which was originally developed from chemistry approaches, can quantify complexity based on the spectrum of a graph \cite{pugliese2018development}.
-Yet what remains unvalidated is whether these metrics actually predict human performance outcomes.
+Yet whether these spectral metrics actually predict human performance outcomes remains empirically untested.

+Spectral metrics are particularly promising for this purpose because they encode global structural information that simpler measures miss.
+Density, for instance, captures the ratio of actual to possible connections but is insensitive to how those connections are arranged topologically---two networks with identical density can present vastly different integration challenges depending on clustering, path structure, and hierarchical organization.
+Graph Energy and Laplacian Graph Energy, by contrast, are derived from the full eigenvalue spectrum of a graph's adjacency and Laplacian matrices, respectively \cite{gutman2006laplacian, nikiforov2007energy}.
+The eigenvalue distribution encodes information about paths, patterns, and structural regularity, capturing dimensions of complexity that directly affect how engineers comprehend and integrate interconnected components \cite{pugliese2019developing}.
+This theoretical advantage motivates their selection as candidate predictors of integration effort.

-This challenge takes on new urgency as large language models (LLMs) increasingly enter requirements engineering workflows, creating a need for validated metrics to assess structural complexity of specifications, no matter if human-written or AI-supported.
+This challenge takes on new urgency as large language models (LLMs) increasingly enter requirements engineering workflows \cite{mehraj2024tertiary, tikayat2023agile}, creating a need for validated metrics to assess structural complexity of specifications, whether human-written or AI-supported.

 This paper addresses that gap through empirical validation.
 We present a controlled experimental case study that tests whether complexity metrics predict integration effort in requirement-like structures.
 By leveraging mathematical constructs such as adjacency matrices, Graph Energy, and Laplacian Energy, we demonstrate that spectral complexity metrics correlate strongly with task completion time in structurally isomorphic integration tasks, suggesting that measured structural complexity may predict effort in analogous requirements contexts.
 Our approach builds upon prior research in system complexity analysis \cite{pugliese2019developing, sinha2016empirical} and extends its application to requirements \cite{vierlboeck2025natural, SysCon2022, salado2014concept}, addressing a critical need in systems engineering \cite{pugliese2018development}.